DXC partners with Ferrari to develop the driver HMI for next-gen vehicles

 Date

-(MENAFN- Weber Shandwick) DXC (NYSE: DXC) has announced an agreement with Ferrari to extend their partnership to develop the next generations of Ferrari’s in-vehicle infotainment systems enabling drivers to be closer to the high-performance functionality of Ferrari vehicles.
+(MENAFN- Weber Shandwick) Dubai, UAE, January 16, 2025 — DXC (NYSE: DXC) has announced an agreement with Ferrari to extend their partnership to develop the next generations of Ferrari’s in-vehicle infotainment systems enabling drivers to be closer to the high-performance functionality of Ferrari vehicles.

 With its extensive experience in the automotive industry, DXC will help ensure that Ferrari infotainment systems are engineered to provide a superior automotive experience for Ferrari owners while having the agility to stay ahead of the market.